flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 `GEAR LEVER ..........................................................
 DOWN`<br/>
 `WIPERS (BOTH) ........................................................
 OFF`<br/>

-??? tip "How and where"
+??? tip "How and Where"
     Use the Flight Deck Overview to locate the items mentioned above.
 The Flight Deck Overview is a clickable cockpit that will show you where each item is located.